rse/stx/README.md

   allows somewhat portable shell scripting.
 - Support for showing verbose script information during execution for good traceability of the execution.
+- Support for fuzzy-matching top-level tasks for better Developer Experience (DX).

 Installation
 ------------